thecppzoo/zoo/design/AnyContainer.md

 The standard allows and encourages the optimization of holding the value inside the `any` object itself, provided it "fits" inside and its type is no-throw-move-constructible.
 Both libc++ and libstdc++ set the largest alignment of the holdable-inside objects to the same of `void *`, and the maximum size [in libc++ to 3 `void *`](http://llvm.org/viewvc/llvm-project/libcxx/trunk/include/any?view=markup&pathrev=300123#l133), [one `void *` in libstdc++](https://github.com/gcc-mirror/gcc/blob/bfe9c13002a83b7a2e992a0f10f279fa6e0d8f71/libstdc%2B%2B-v3/include/std/any#L93).
 These parameters in both implementations are rigid, there is absolutely no way to change them except rewriting the code, and even then, the implementation does not support a variety of `any` with different choices.

-In my implementation, the alignment and the size are user-selectable as easily as integer template prameters.
+In my implementation, the alignment and the size are easily user-selectable as integral template prameters.

 In libc++ and libstdc++ `any` is a concrete class, with an implementation of holding the value inside or externally, and no further choices.
 In my implementation, `AnyContainer` is a template that receives a policy type containing the programmer choices.
 The library supplies a `CanonicalPolicy`  for a default `any` with sensible choices:  The values are held inside the `any` object or indirectly, with the value allocated dynamically; maximum alignment, size for the inside types to be the same as `void *`.
 This is expressed in [`RuntimePolymorphicAnyPolicy`](https://github.com/thecppzoo/zoo/blob/45e0075888727ee37900397291b4580c7c3d46ec/inc/util/any.h#L134):